Adolfo Heisinger

 Adolfo Guillermo Heisinger (30 May 1898 - 31 October 1976) was an Argentine footballer.

 Club career

 Adolfo Guillermo played for Club Atlético Tigre during the amateur era, debuting in the first team at 16 in 1914.
-He only played for Tigre, playing in 346 matches between 1914 and 1929 and scoring 47 goals.
+He played only for Tigre, appearing in 346 matches between 1914 and 1929 and scoring 47 goals.

 International career

 He played six matches for the Argentina national football team from 1916 to 1922, scoring one goal.
 He was also part of Argentina's 1916 South American Championship squad.

 Style of play

-A right winger with a robust build, he was fast, skilful, and had high physical endurance, delivering precise crosses for his attacking teammates.
+As a right forward with a robust build, he was remembered as fast, skilful, and possessing high physical endurance, delivering precise crosses to his attacking teammates.

 Personal life

-Guillermo was born in Tigre, Buenos Aires on 30 May 1898.
-He alternated football with rowing, participating in numerous regattas.
-Once retired, he always remained close to Club Atlético Tigre, attending all its matches.
+Guillermo was born in Tigre, Buenos Aires, on 30 May 1898.
+He alternated football and rowing, participating in numerous regattas.
+Once retired, he remained close to Club Atlético Tigre, attending all its matches.
 He died on 31 October 1976, in Tigre.